tonytsheng/DBHUB/AURORA/GLOBAL/readme.md

   --enable-global-write-forwarding
 aws rds describe-db-clusters --query '*[].{DBClusterIdentifier:DBClusterIdentifier,GlobalWriteForwardingStatus:GlobalWriteForwardingStatus}' --region ap-southeast-2
 ```

-  - Note there is no user credentials when creating this secondary cluster
+  - Note there are no user credentials when creating a secondary cluster
   - The first instance you create in the cluster is the writer.
   - All subsequent ones will be readers.
   - You can create more than one instance at a time.
 [Confirm]
-- Reminder - remove a node from the region that it is in.
+  - Remove a node from the region that it is in.
   - Console may get a little confused based on global vs regions.